infostreams/neural-network/README.md

 Documentation
 -------------
-There is some documentation availble [here](neural-network/documentation.html), or just look at [some example code](neural-network/example.php).
+There is some API level documentation available in the 'documentation.html' file, or just have a look at the provided example code.

 Good luck!
 If you ever build something nice with this, please let me know.